leandrocp/mdex/STREAMING_API.md

 ```

 `MDEx.stream/2` uses the same parser options and document plugin pipeline as
 `put_markdown/3`.
-For the open chunk, it parses fragment-completed source.
-For
+It parses the cumulative, fragment-completed source once per
-stable chunks and EOF, it uses the normal AST returned by the metadata parse
+input chunk.
+At EOF it parses the original source once without temporary
-instead of parsing the same source again.
+completion.

 Tests must keep these rules true: